jparkerweb/pixel-banner/README.md

 This plugin optionally uses the [Pexels](https://www.pexels.com/api/) and [Pixabay](https://pixabay.com/api/docs/) APIs to fetch images.
 Special thanks to Pexels / Pixabay for providing this service.

-## Pin API Images
-When using random images from Pexels or Pixabay, you'll see a pin icon (📌) in the top left corner of the banner.
-Click this to:
-1. Save the image to your vault
-2. Update your note's frontmatter to use the local image
-3. Never lose that perfect banner image again!

-You can configure the save location and manage orphaned pins in settings.

-### Banner Configuration
-Add any of these fields to your note's frontmatter: